 Entice consumers with discounts on future purchases, provide access to limited edition products, run bespoke competitions, create unique content just for them.

 Plonk, for example, have a limited number of subscriptions for their monthly small-batch wine subscription cases.
-Their subscription model operates on an invitation-only, first-come, first-served basis, creating a feeling of FOMO among email subscribers.
+Their subscription model operates on a first-come, first-served basis, creating a feeling of FOMO among email subscribers.
 And it really is a fear of missing out, because the wines are small-batch, if you miss out, you miss out.